RixgamesGH/Amusement-park/README.md

 # Amusement Park

-This project is an interphase for a checkout system for amusement parks or similar places where ticket entry is required. \
+This project is an interface for a checkout system for amusement parks or similar places where ticket entry is required. \
 I made this project for an assignment at school.
 The project is written entirely in Python and the frontend is done with the use of the pygame library.

 ### Contents